Before you go to Malawi, make sure you have a valid passport with atleast six months left before expiry from your intended exit date.

-Air Malawi operates regular flights between major cities like Lilongwe, Blantyre and Mzuzu, and to Club Makokola near Lake Malawi.
+Malawi Airlines operates regular flights between major cities like Lilongwe, Blantyre and Mzuzu, and to Club Makokola near Lake Malawi.
 Charter flights are available to many smaller destinations and tourist centres including Liwonde National Park and Likoma Island.

 Apart from a few main road turnoffs, road signs are virtually non-existent.
 Those that exist are very old and often hard to spot, painted black with faded, white lettering.

-Speed cameras have been introduced on many main roads and drivers may be breath-tested.
+Speed cameras have been introduced on many main roads, and drivers may be breath-tested.
 The blood alcohol limit is 0.08.
 Anyone caught speeding or exceeding the legal alcohol limit may have their license, their vehicle, or both confiscated on the spot.
 Penalties include fines, or imprisonment or both.

 When driving, you must carry personal identity, vehicle registration and ownership papers.

 Until privatisation in 1999, the national rail network in Malawi was run by Malawi Railways, a government corporation.
-Although mainly used for freight traffic, a government subsidised passenger rail service operates thrice weekly in both directions from Blantyre to Makhanga and to the border with Mozambique at Nayuchi.
+Although mainly used for freight traffic, a government subsidized passenger rail service operates thrice weekly in both directions from Blantyre to Makhanga and to the border with Mozambique at Nayuchi.

 The Ilala, was built in Scotland in 1949 for Nyasaland Railways, dismantled, transported in pieces to Malawi (then Nyassaland) and rebuilt there.
 It started operating in 1951.
 It replaced the original Ilala, built in 1875 and named after the Ilala region of Zambia where David Livingstone was first buried.
-As the ship does not meet current international requirements for passenger ships, there are plans to build a replacement.
+The ship does not meet current international requirements for passenger ships, but there are plans to build a replacement.